-C. Outfall Point: Discharge from Basins A and D will be into Lot 1 of the Latigo Business Center (under common ownership).
+C. Outfall Point: Discharge from the subdivision will be into existing north-south street of Lot 1 of the Latigo Business Center.
+Some minor construction is shown along the north boundary of Lot 1.
+The two properties are under common ownership.
 The drainage plan for this property is enclosed.
 This report indicated two existing discharges: 0.2 cfs / 0.5 cfs near the southwest corner and 6.1 cfs / 10.1 cfs over the remaining south frontage.
-These historic total runoffs are greater than computed for developed totals.